html-to-text/node-html-to-text/README.md

  * `ignoreImage` ignore all document images if `true`.
  * `preserveNewlines` by default, any newlines `\n` in a block of text will be removed.
 If `true`, these newlines will not be removed.
  * `decodeOptions` defines the text decoding options given to `he.decode`.
 For more informations see the [he](https://github.com/mathiasbynens/he) module.
- * `baseElement` defines the base element of the document.
-All content captured will be captured below the baseElement.
-This option allows the user to select an element using a single tag with css class and id parameters e.g. `p.class1.class2#id1#id2`  .
+ * `baseElement` defines the tags whose text content will be captured from the html.
+All content will be captured below the baseElement tags and added to the resulting text output.
+This option allows the user to specify an array of elements as base elements using a single tag with css class and id parameters e.g. [`p.class1.class2#id1#id2`, `p.class1.class2#id1#id2`]  .
 Default: `body`
  * `returnDomByDefault` convert the entire document if we don't find the tag we're looking for if `true`.
  * `longWordSplit` describes how to wrap long words, has the following parameters:
    * `wrapCharacters` is an array containing the characters that may be wrapped on, these are used in order